suryasaha/shell-novice/00-intro.md

 >
 > *   Explain how the shell relates to the keyboard, the screen, the operating system, and users' programs.
 > *   Explain when and why command-line interfaces should be used instead of graphical interfaces.
+> *   Shell consists of many utilities each of which do one thing really really well

 Nelle Nemo, a marine biologist, has just returned from a six-month survey of the